-To understand this, let’s step-in the shoes of customers.
-If we are asked to fill too much information in a form using our mobile, aren’t there high chances that we will loose the focus and get distracted?
+To understand this, let’s step into the shoes of customers.
+If we are asked to fill in too much information in a form using our mobile, aren’t there high chances that we will lose focus and get distracted?
 This distraction could be in the form of another notification on our mobile or perhaps by a call from our friend or colleague.

-The best way to avoid this situation is to ask minimum information from your potential buyers.
+The best way to avoid this situation is to ask for minimum information from your potential buyers.

 #2 Allow guest checkout

 Again, forcing a user to register himself/herself first in order to pay for their cart is another mistake that leads to more abandoned orders.
 Allowing them to use the guest checkout option would really save their time and increase your sales too.

 Smart webmasters would always offer guest checkout on their eCommerce websites.
 Why?
 Because they simply understand that most of the users would browse & buy the products using their smart devices.

 Recommended post: Difference between a single-page or multi-page checkout

 Guiding the users throughout the checkout process is a great idea.
 You must have been to several eCommerce websites that show a progress bar when you fill out a form.
 Some of the websites show the progress in percentage and some of them show different steps to complete the form submission.

 Showing the progress bar on the checkout pages of your mobile eCommerce websites helps users to understand the approximate time to complete the checkout process.
 The idea here is to keep the users informed about the length of the checkout form on your website.

 #4 Increase the size of the buttons